Digimon: The Movie: Background

 Toei Animation had animation fairs every spring and summer with featurettes showcasing their current animated titles.
-The first Digimon short film was Digimon Adventure, directed by Mamoru Hosoda in his directorial debut and released on March 6, 1999 for the Toei Animation Spring 1999 Animation Fair.
-Production precedes final decisions on the 1999 television series of the same name and is subject to several conditions imposed by the Digimon media franchise executives.
+The first Digimon short film was Digimon Adventure, directed by Mamoru Hosoda in his directorial debut and released on March 6, 1999, for the Toei Animation Spring 1999 Animation Fair.
+Its production preceded final decisions on the 1999 television series of the same name and was subject to several conditions imposed by the Digimon media franchise executives.
 The event alongside Yu-Gi-Oh! short and Dr. Slump : Arale's Surprise Burn grossed ¥650 million.

-The second short film, Digimon Adventure: Our War Game! was originally released on March 4, 2000 for the Toei Animation Spring 2000 Animation Fair and later served as the inspiration for director Mamoru Hosoda's 2009 film Summer Wars and 2021 film Belle.
+The second short film, Digimon Adventure: Our War Game! was originally released on March 4, 2000, for the Toei Animation Spring 2000 Animation Fair and later served as the inspiration for director Mamoru Hosoda's 2009 film Summer Wars and 2021 film Belle.
 The event alongside One Piece : The Movie grossed ¥2.166 billion.
 The film's ending theme song is "'Haru' Ichōchō" (「春」イ長調) by AiM.